tscnlab/LabHandbook/documentation/src/how-tos/redcap/redcap.md

     - Let another Lab member check the translations (you can tag someone in the slack channel “redcap”)
 - Gender-neutral language
     - Use “Gender Doppelpunkt” for gender-neutral languate, e.g. “der:die Versuchsleiter:in”

+## Save and export surveys as PDF

+- At "Multi-Language Management", set the Default Language to the one you want to export.
+- Go to "Designer", and in the Overview under "View PDF" click on the PDF button to export the survey in this specific language
+- Make sure to reset the Default Language to English under "Multi-Language Management"